/*

 /**

-* Return true iff this
+* Return true iff this and that contain equal

 * timestamps, nonce etc., in the same order.